lab1092/blender-manual_ja/manual/render/performance/netrender.rst

 After selecting a VCS, you have to specify three system-specific settings:

+Revision
-  - **Revision** : string used to identify a specific version. (svn: revision, git: commit hash).
+   string used to identify a specific version. (svn: revision, git: commit hash).
+Remote path
-  - **Remote path** : remote path where the files can be downloaded from (svn: server url, git: remote repository path from which the slaves can checkout).
+   remote path where the files can be downloaded from (svn: server url, git: remote repository path from which the slaves can checkout).
    All job files must be in that folder or one of its subfolders.
+Working copy
-  - **Working copy** : working copy root folder.
+   working copy root folder.
 Where the remote files will be downloaded.
    This is kept between jobs to prevent download of the same file more than once and will only change when jobs require a new revision of specific files from the version control system.

 The Refresh button will try to guess those settings to the best of its knowledge.